 Our course participants were in different stages of their caregiving journeys.
 We heard from people who had just started to become more involved in care, to people who had been providing care for decades or more.
-A sampling of the sentiments and opinions are shared below.
+Please find shared below a sampling of the sentiments and opinions.
 These stories highlight the need for a flexible approach to caregiver education, and the various demands that caregivers face in their roles.

 - "I've referred at least 4 people...I've shared resources...so congratulations for offering something that is much needed in the community"